Frequently Asked Questions

 How can I obtain information about test holes and observation wells that have been drilled in the state?

-The Geological Survey Program maintains a database of test holes and observation
+The Geological Survey Program maintains databases of test holes and observation

 specific location, you can contact the Geological Survey Program and request